ReccaS/customer_banking/README.md

 ## Installation
 Download the following files from my reposity:

    * Account.py
    * cd_account.py
    * savings_account.py
    * customer_banking.py

 Installation Guide:

    * Create a new reposity called customer_banking
-    * Create a new reposity called customer_banking
    * Clone the new reposity to your computer
    * Inside your local Git reposity, add the files from your file downloads.
    * Push these changes to Github or Gitlab.

+## User Intruction

+After you download all the files to your computer, open the file named customer_banking.py in VS Code.
+Run the file using Python.
+Once you click the run button, the code will prompt you with, "Enter your savings balance:".
+You will type any amount you want and hit Enter.
+Next, it will ask, "What is your savings interest rate?".
+You will input the interest rate and press Enter.
+Then, it will ask, "How many months?".
+You will type the number of months and hit Enter.

+After providing answers to these three questions — your savings balance, interest rate, and number of months — the code will calculate and print your interest earned and new savings balance.
+The code will then perform the same process for your CD account.